I Ching Guide

 Introduction

-Hexagram meanings become clearer when you stop treating them like isolated labels and start reading them as dynamic patterns of change.
+Hexagram meanings become clearer when you stop treating them like isolated tags and start reading them as dynamic patterns of change.

 The 64 hexagrams are not 64 disconnected fortunes.
-They form a symbolic system describing conditions such as beginnings, waiting, conflict, influence, return, and completion.
+They form a system of conditions such as beginning, waiting, conflict, influence, return, and completion, each with its own pressure, timing, and proper response.

 Section 01

-Each hexagram describes a climate: what kind of moment you are in, what pressures define it, and what quality of action fits it best.
+Each hexagram describes a climate: the kind of moment you are in, the tensions shaping it, and the quality of action that is likely to fit.
+That climate may involve waiting, pressure, receptivity, overreach, alliance, return, or transition.

-This is why hexagram study is useful even outside active divination.
-The system trains pattern recognition.
+This is why hexagram study matters even outside active divination.
+It trains attention toward conditions and timing rather than toward simplistic yes-or-no outcomes.

 Section 02